mrlooi/constrained_icp/README.md

 `python3 py/main.py`

 ## Constrained ICP
-I implement a constrained ICP to improve the merging result.

 Constrained ICP (CICP) is a modified point-to-plane ICP which fix the rotation axis and translation plane.

 In the current implementation, the point cloud can only rotate around z-axis and translate on the x-y plane.